lubeda/EspHoMaTriXv2/README.md

 # This is a work in progress.
 Don't use it for production!

+## Important information

+If you like my work please donate me a star on github and consider sponsoring me!!

 # EspHoMaTriX version 2 (EHMTXv2)

 A simple but very flexible DIY status display, build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io)